Triellis/clash-of-codes/README.md

 # About Clash of Codes

-Clash of codes is a game organized by the programming club of Ahmadabad University.
+[Clash of codes](https://www.instagram.com/p/C1OmnG1N8iX/?img_index=6) is a game organized by the Programming club of Ahmadabad University.
 The game is hosted on [codeforces](https://codeforces.com) however, codeforces lacks an aesthetically pleasing UI.
 Using the codeforces API this project fetches the standings of an ongoing contest and displays them in a proper manner.

 # About this Repository